-In 1933, at the young age of 21, a life turning moment came when Manto met Abdul Bari Alig who changed his life.
+In 1933, at the young age of 21, a life turning moment came when Manto met Abdul Bari Alig, who changed his life.
 It was a hallmark for his life when he sought knowledge from his mentor.
 His teacher was a prolific writer and scholar in Amritsar, Punjab.
-Abdul Bari Alig found a different man who later, proved him right in the big selection for Urdu literature.
+Abdul Bari Alig found a different man who later proved him right in the big selection for Urdu literature.

-After a very painful life in India, he left his ancestral village and migrated to Pakistan – a newly formed country after the partition of 1947.
+After a harrowing life in India, he left his ancestral village and migrated to Pakistan – a newly formed country after the partition of 1947.
 Hereafter coming to Lahore, Saadat Hasan Manto joined the company of great intellectuals.
 He lived here and associated with the most famous place in Lahore ‘Pak Tea House” on mall road.

 Obscenity and Saadat Hasan Manto:

 Saadat Hasan Manto faced the charges of obscenity six times.
 Three-time in India when he wrote Kaali Shalwar, Dhuwan, and Bu and three-time in Pakistan for his short stories Uper Neechay Aur Darmyan, Khol Do, and most famous Thanda Gosht.
 Fortunately, all the time, he won his case.

 He used to say that “I’m not a pornographer but, a story writer.”